indie/qmec/README.md

 hop_to:  [qmesh]_

-[Listen twice as hard as you speak, and do not open your mouth until you have native words]:  \\\ //

 [qmesh]:CNNC.SCHEMA

+.. _Listen twice as hard as you speak, and do not speak without native words  \\\ //